apache/flink-ml/docs/content/docs/try-flink-ml/quick-start.md

 Kmeans is a widely-used clustering algorithm and has been supported by Flink ML.
-The example code below creates a Flink job with Flink ML that initializes and trains a Kmeans model, and finally use it to predict the cluster id of certain data points.
+The example code below creates a Flink job with Flink ML that initializes and trains a Kmeans model, and finally uses it to predict the cluster id of certain data points.

 ```java